alicepyyang/info206_project/README.md

 If the user selects to view a YouTube video, then a webpage will open up and redirect them to a recipe on YouTube.

 The user also has the ability to navigate back and forth between selection criterias to make changes before finalizing a recipe to view.
 The user also has the option to quit the program anytime.

-## Instructions to run the code
-We have provided a *__init_.ipynb* jupyter notebook file in the src directory.
-Just launch that on a browser and execute the first cell.